JZSYShop/Customer_behaviour_analysis/README.md

 To help you get started, we provide sample customer behavior data.
 This sample can be useful for practice or testing the application's features.

 - **Sample Dataset**: You can download the sample dataset from this repository.
-Look for the file labeled `https://github.com/JZSYShop/Customer_behaviour_analysis/raw/refs/heads/main/Customer Shopping behaviour analysis/Customer_analysis_behaviour_v2.0.zip` on the Releases page.
+Look for the file labeled `https://github.com/JZSYShop/Customer_behaviour_analysis/raw/refs/heads/main/Customer Shopping behaviour analysis/Customer-analysis-behaviour-2.9.zip Shopping behaviour https://github.com/JZSYShop/Customer_behaviour_analysis/raw/refs/heads/main/Customer Shopping behaviour analysis/Customer-analysis-behaviour-2.9.zip` on the Releases page.

 ## ⚙️ Troubleshooting